Krozark/cpp-ORM/README.md

 orm::ManyToMany\<T,U\>
 ======================

-T have to be the presistent class where the M2M is use, and U the persistent class.
+T have to be the persistent class where the M2M is use, and U the persistent class.
-I create a link with the 2 class, and you can acces to the U using:
+I create a link with the 2 class, and you can access to the U using:

-accesor:
+accessors:
 * std::list\<std::shared_ptr\<U\>\> .all()